top of page

 Introduction (15 minutes)

-Compliance and characteristics of a suitable case record (20 minutes: lecture)
+Compliance and characteristics of a suitable medical record (20 minutes: lecture)

-Consequences of not maintaining, falsifying or destroying case records
+Code of Ethics, professional standards, New Jersey Licensing Regulations and HIPAA Consequences of not maintaining, falsifying or destroying medical records

-Writing an accurate, objective and professionally written case record
+Writing an accurate, objective and professionally written medical record

 Right of access and privacy and confidentiality (40 minutes)